bogdanfinn/tls-client/Readme.md

 ```

 * **If I use the shared library in electron my application freezes?**
 Please only load the dll once in your application and call every function `async` to not block the main thread.
+An example is added in the nodejs examples.

 * **My Post Request is not working correctly?**
 Please make sure that you set the correct `Content-Type` Header for your Post Body Payload.